Rediet21/Rediet21/README.md

 ### Hi there 👋

-Hi I am Rediet from Ethiopia, i am currently working on AI projects and developing my skills to build an outsanding Generative AI projects
+Hi I am Rediet from Ethiopia, i am currently working on AI projects and developing my skills to build an outsanding Generative AI Platforms

 - 🔭 I’m currently working on AI Engineering